 1. Student only vaccination days

 To enable those who do not yet have a Covid certificate to be vaccinated, the Institute has collaborated closely with UNIGE, HES-GE and the cantonal health authorities to provide you with dedicated days for our students to be vaccinated.
-It is available to all students whether or not they are affiliated to the LAMal (Swiss health insurance) , just turn up without an appointment and present your student card.
+It is available to all students whether or not they are affiliated to the LAMal (Swiss health insurance) , just turn up without an appointment and present your student card and a form of ID (passport)

 Places and times: